asyncwebio/bigbluebutton-mp4-transcription/README.md

  <a href="https://higheredlab.com/" target="_blank"> <img alt="bbb-streaming" width="250" src="/static/hel-general-logo.png"> </a>
 </div>
 <h1 align="center">BigBlueButton MP4 and Transcription </h1>
-<p align="center">BigBlueButton Mp4 and Transcription - Your free, open-source solution to enables automatic transcription and mp4 converstion of recorded sessions in BigBlueButton.
+<p align="center">BigBlueButton Mp4 and Transcription - Your free, open-source solution that enables automatic transcription and mp4 converstion of recorded sessions in BigBlueButton.
 With this plugin, you can easily convert your recorded sessions into text and mp4 format, making it more accessible.</p>

 <br /><br/>
 <img style="width: 100%; height: auto;" src="/static/bigbluebutton-mp4-transcription.gif" alt="bigbluebutton-mp4-transcription" /> <br/><br/>